The Club has recently acquired four Glide One single sculls that are ex demo boats available at an exceptionally good price.

 The Glide sculling boats will therefore enable more members to take to the water and help the club to retain the interest of existing members, an important consideration now that a return to rowing in crew boats looks some way off.
 Their use as a community outreach boat and in conjunction with the club’s Learn to Row courses will provide a means for generating additional income.

-The continued support of members during the lockdown closure has been vital in enabling the club to cover its costs, and now that restrictions are slowly beginning to ease the vast majority of members have continued paying their subscriptions and the proportion of lost members has been relatively low, for which we are very grateful.
+The continued support of members during the lockdown closure has been vital in enabling the club to cover its costs, and now that restrictions are slowly beginning to ease the vast majority of members have continued paying their subscriptions and the proportion of lost members has been relatively low, for which we are most grateful.

 Some members have been going beyond the call of duty in order to provide support to the care sector.
 Tom Dower of the Masters squad helped to organise the Visors for Victory initiative through University Technical College South Durham of which he is Principal, raising funds to aid the supply of much needed Personal Protective Equipment for health care workers and delivering over 3000 visors to organisations across the North East.
 Aided by public donations Modern Persian Kitchen which is co-owned by Debbie Jahangiry from the Daytime rowers has delivered over 2000 meals in 12 weeks to staff at James Cook Hospital, the University Hospital of North Durham and North Tees Hospital, as well as to various care homes and local pharmacies.